-We advise that you let anyone you are nominating know that you have done so at your own discretion.
-It is not compulsory to do so but it is usually best to inform them in advance so they are not caught off-guard if they are shortlisted.
+We advise that you inform anyone you are nominating that you have done so, at your own discretion.
+It is not compulsory, but it is usually best to let them know in advance so they are not caught off-guard if they are shortlisted.
 It’s also an opportunity to let them know what fantastic work they have done!

 How are the awards funded?

 The Civil Service Awards is cost neutral to the Civil Service as all costs are covered by delivery partner Dods Group Ltd, which funds the event through advertising and sponsorship.
 Profits raised beyond the amount needed to cover costs are shared between Dods and the Cabinet Office

 Why have some categories been changed?

 Every year, the awards categories are reviewed, refreshed and modernised to reflect the priorities of the Civil Service.